-My husband and I have been trying to buy a house for almost a year now (although I assure you it seems like decades).
-While doing so I started to become obsessed with this hole small house movement that is going on.
+My husband and I have been trying to buy a house for almost a year now (although it seems like decades).
+While doing so I started to become obsessed with this whole small house movement that is going on.
 I know I’m a little late on the trend and it’s all over the place now but I still was on Pinterest finding anything I could about tiny homes and how to convince my husband it was a good idea.

 For an example of a tiny home built by a young person (college student but still) check out this article.